NU-Bioinformatics-MDS/BINF6250S25_apetizerr/README.md

 ## Description of the project

 De Brujin Graph in bioinformatics is used to assemble paths of genetic information by the k-mer, constructing longer sequences from fragments of DNA.
-By following the overlapping k-mers of the genetic materials, researchers were able to assemble longer genetic data from the graphs made by De Brujin model.
-In this project the program will receive a string to then break it down to fragments of k to perform a Eularian Walk: continious connection of nodes and edges of the sequence to output a string connecting the k-mers.
+By following the overlapping k-mers of the genetic materials, researchers were able to assemble longer genetic data from the graphs made by De Brujin model without knowledge of the order just the association of the sequence.
+In this project the program will receive a string to then break it down to fragments of k to make a De Brujin Graph and perform a Eulerian Walk: continious connection of nodes and edges of the sequence to output a string connecting the k-mers.

 ## Pertinent documentation and usage write-up